 The Gateway Drug Theory began with several studies conducted in the 1970s, which showed that teenage drug use followed a specific sequence.
-This sequence began with alcohol and cigarettes and then progressed to substances like marijuana, cocaine and heroin during adulthood.
-Research in the early 2000s focused on the effects of drugs on animals and found that the use of one drug makes the effects of other drugs stronger.
+This sequence started with alcohol and cigarettes and progressed to substances like marijuana, cocaine and heroin during adulthood.
+Research in the early 2000s focused on the effects of drugs on animals and found that using one drug strengthens the effects of stronger drugs.
 Other studies conducted during the 2000s demonstrated that early marijuana use was linked to increased use of other illegal drugs.

-Denise Kandel is often credited with developing the Gateway Drug Theory, as she and her colleagues conducted long-term studies showing that there is a specific sequence that teens follow when initiating substance use.
-Her work, which was published in 1975, showed that teens begin by consuming beer or wine, progress to using tobacco and hard liquor and then begin using marijuana.
+Denise Kandel is often credited with developing the Gateway Drug Theory, as she and her colleagues conducted long-term studies showing a specific sequence that teens follow when initiating substance use.
+Her work, published in 1975, showed that teens begin by consuming beer or wine and progress to using tobacco and hard liquor and then to marijuana.
 Illegal drug use follows the initiation of marijuana use, according to Kandel’s research.

-Do Gateway Drugs Actually Lead to the Use of More Dangerous Substances?
+Do Gateway Drugs Actually Lead To More Dangerous Substances?

-Based on the available research, there is some evidence that the Gateway Drug Theory is true.
-However, while some studies do support the Gateway Hypothesis, the research is mixed.
-For example, a recent study found that it isn’t necessarily that gateway drugs directly lead to the use of harder drugs; rather, it is teens’ attitudes toward drugs that explain the Gateway Drug Theory.
-In the study, having a more accepting attitude toward drugs was linked to the use of harder drugs.
-The study’s authors concluded that after using gateway drugs, teens may become more accepting of hard drug use and then begin using illegal drugs.
+There is no definitive answer on whether or not gateway drugs will lead to more dangerous substance use.
+A recent study found that it isn’t necessarily that gateway drugs directly lead to the use of harder drugs; rather, teens’ attitudes toward drugs will impact future use.
+The study showed a more accepting attitude toward drugs was linked to using harder drugs.
+The study concluded that teens might become more accepting of hard drug use after using gateway drugs and then begin using illegal drugs.

-Teens who progress from alcohol, tobacco and marijuana use to the use of illegal drugs may simply be in an environment that is more permissive of drug use.
-They may also be genetically vulnerable to substance use, so they begin experimenting early with alcohol, tobacco and marijuana and then progress to harder drug use over time.
-Studies have also shown that there are cross-generational effects, where a parent’s use of gateway drugs increases their child’s risk of using amphetamines and heroin.
+Teens who progress from gateway drug use to the use of illegal drugs may: simply be in an environment that is more permissive of drug use.
+They may also be genetically vulnerable to substance use, so they begin experimenting early with alcohol, tobacco and marijuana and progress to harder drug use over time.
+Studies have also shown cross-generational effects, where a parent’s use of gateway drugs increases their child’s risk of using amphetamines and heroin.

-In summary, there is plenty of research evidence showing that gateway drugs like alcohol and marijuana increase the risk that teens will use harder drugs like cocaine.
+Plenty of research evidence shows that gateway drugs like alcohol and marijuana increase teens’ risk of using harder drugs like cocaine.
 However, this doesn’t necessarily mean that alcohol or other substances classified as gateway drugs directly lead to the use of more dangerous drugs.
-Substance use and addiction is complex, and there are multiple factors that contribute to the risk of illegal drug use.
+Substance use and addiction are complex, and multiple factors contribute to the risk of illegal drug use.

 Gateway Drug Statistics

-Use of alcohol, tobacco and marijuana can increase the risk of future hard drug use.
+Alcohol, tobacco and marijuana use can increase the risk of future hard drug use.
 These gateway drug statistics show how much the risk of illegal drug use increases with gateway drug use:

 - Those who use tobacco are 2.6 times more likely to use marijuana.